-Lockdown Protocol is a sci-fi themed platformer-style third person shooter game with built-in level editor and basic network multiplayer support.
+Lockdown Protocol is a high-score oriented shooter/platformer game with built-in level editor and basic network multiplayer support.
 The game is available for Windows and Linux PCs.

 The game is available in two different versions: Free playable demo and full version.
 By pre-purchasing the full version now you support its development and get early access to the full version content as it is added.
 You'll also get a 40% discount!

 Here is an in-game video from public alpha version 0.18.0:

-And another video demonstrating built-in level editor in public alpha version 0.10.0 (the game was called by its working title The Platform Shooter at the time):
+And another video demonstrating built-in level editor in public alpha version 0.18.0:

-Following features/content is already available in latest version:
+Following features/content is already available (not final quality) in latest alpha version:

 - 25 single player levels (8 available in demo, rest can be previewed).